lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### Credits

-I really want to say thank you to my friend Armin, who was my trusted hiking guide, and his amazing group!
+I really want to say thank you to my friend Armin, who has been my trusted hiking guide for months, and his amazing group!